muchokwon/clova-client-developer-guide/en-JP/Design/Screen.md

 ### Push to talk button color {#PushToTalkButtonColor}

-When the client device's microphone is activated, Push to talk button must be expressed by putting three types of gradients in the following shape.
+When the client device's microphone is available, Push to talk button must be expressed by putting three types of gradients in the following shape.

 ![](/Design/Assets/Images/Clova-Client-Push_To_Talk_Button_Active.png)